 Heather Fitzsimmons Frey is a scholar, director and dramaturge, interested in performance for, by and with young people.
 She is currently conducting research for her Banting Post-Doctoral Fellowship at the York University, Toronto (supported by Marlis Schweitzer) entitled “Rehearsing Revolutions: Girls, Amateur Theatre, and Encounters Between 19th and 21st Century Girls.”
 Her research is published in Canadian Theatre Review, Girlhood Studies, and Youth Theatre Journal, as chapters in Nationalism and Youth in Theatre and Performance (2014) and Reflections on Critical Multiculturalism and Dance in Canada (forthcoming) and in her two edited collections Theatre and Learning (Cambridge Scholars Press 2015) and Ignite: Illuminating Theatre for Young People (Playwrights Canada Press 2016).
 Her dissertation "Victorian Girls and At-Home Theatricals: Performing and Playing with Possible Futures," (2015, supervised by Kathleen Gallagher, OISE) explores nineteenth-century published and unpublished playscripts, juvenile newspapers, "how-to" guides, letters, diaries.
 She uses these to learn about ways girls could use amateur theatrical activities as powerful thinking tools to challenge the status quo and think about alternate and unconventional identities and futures for themselves.
 The dissertation was awarded the Clifford Leech Prize for best PhD dissertation relating to drama or theatre studies at the University of Toronto, and the AATE Distinguished Dissertation Award.
 Expanding on her research by experimenting with ideas “up on their” feet earned her the CATR Outstanding Submission for a Workshop award in 2016, and influences how she is developing her girl-centred approach to her post-doctoral research.

-In 2018 Jessica will be co-curating the Centre for Drama's Festival of Original Theatre about Disability and Performance called "Supporting Bodies" and would love to see every and all participants of the Republic of Inclusion there.
+Jessica is a PhD Student at the Centre for Drama, Theatre, and Performance Studies at the University of Toronto with a focus on practise-based research approaching performance creation and process for people who have disabilities.
+Her Masters thesis explored non-visual practicalities of performing, performance accommodations, and the productive capabilities of invisibility.
+In 2018 Jessica will be co-curating the Centre for Drama's Festival of Original Theatre about Disability and Performance called "Supporting Bodies/Changing Minds" and would love to see every and all participants of the Republic of Inclusion there.